jborza/jborza.github.io/_posts/2021-04-02-emuriscv-2021-refresh.md

 # emuriscv 2021 RISC-V and Linux refresh

-I've been trying to get back to RISC-V emulator project `emuriscv` - , as I'm still intrigued by the idea of booting Linux on my own CPU emulator.
+This week I've revisited my RISC-V emulator project `emuriscv` - [https://github.com/jborza/emuriscv](https://github.com/jborza/emuriscv), as I'm still intrigued by the idea of booting Linux on my own CPU emulator.

+I've worked on and off on this project since 2019, it initially implemented a smaller subset of the architecture, but it's slowly been expanded with a memory management unit, privileged mode and such.
+However, it still didn't completely boot Linux as I messed up somewhere.

+Now it's as good time as any to get it running with the latest kernel and progress a bit.
+This blog post also serves as a reference point for my next attempt in the future :).

 After cloning a couple of Git repositories on my new laptop I set out to find whether it still builds and where does the boot process fail this time.